tejaswigowda/book.programmingthecloud.com/src/fewtech/jquery/README.md

 ## Other jQuery Functions
 The `$()` function in itself is not very useful.
-After selecting a group of tags (using CSS selectors), we need to *do something* on these tags. jQuery provides a variety of functions that do something with those tags.
+After selecting a group of tags (using CSS selectors), we need to *do something* with these tags. jQuery provides a variety of functions that do something with those tags.